learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/VSCode.md

 - You can enable Zen Mode (by clicking View -> Appearance -> Zen Mode) to reduce distractions and focus only your code, and can disable it by pressing Escape on your keyboard twice

 - You can use and modify keyword shortcuts to simplify your workflow.
-Image below by VSCode from Visual Studio Code Tips and Tricks
+Image below by VSCode from Visual Studio Code Tips and Tricks (https://code.visualstudio.com/docs/getstarted/tips-and-tricks)

 For an extensive list of tips and tricks, visit the official [Visual Studio Code Tips and Tricks page](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) to supercharge your VS Code experience.

+## Closing Remarks

+This article only scratches the surface and there is a whole world to explore with Visual Studio Code that could not be fully tapped into in this article.
+To learn more about VS Code, be sure to check out the Additional Resources section for more information.
+Superpowers await you on the other side, what are **you** waiting for?

+## Additional Resources

+Official Visual Studio Code documentation and user guide: https://code.visualstudio.com/docs

+Official Visual Studio Code YouTube channel with numerous playlists: https://www.youtube.com/@code

+Learn to code with Visual Studio Code: https://code.visualstudio.com/learn

+Visual Studio Code in 100 Seconds: https://www.youtube.com/watch?v=KMxo3T_MTvY